TheKangChen/soundscape-emotion-recognition-models/README.md

 # Soundscape Emotion Recognition Models
-Neural Networks for predicting Russell's valence and arousal circumplex model of affect.
+Neural Networks for predicting Russell's valence and arousal circumplex model of affect for soundscapes.

 ---
 <br>